pinkbunkadoo/matey/README.md

 size, as well as the ability to manipulate them after they have been put to paper.

-As it stands you are able export your animation as an animated GIF - more formats are coming.
+Animations can be exported as animated GIF - more formats are coming.

 ## Important

 Please keep in mind that Matey is a work in progress and as such, some features are not yet functional.
-There will also be bugs.
-Lots of them.
+There will also be bugs - probably lots of them.

 ## Installation